Gabgrz/playground-misc/README.md

 # Playground Misc

-A personal collection of programming projects, learning experiments, and code samples across various technologies.
+A personal collection of programming projects, learning experiments, and code samples across various technologies from 2019 and earlier.

 ## Structure